Grades - GPA

-Grade of W (Withdrawal) Student can withdraw on the dates specified in the academic calendar, Grade of ''W'' is used for courses the student withdraws from upon the recommendation of his/ her advisor and the permission of the instructor that teaches the course.
-A student is not allowed to withdraw from compulsory courses, courses taken to increase the grades, courses he/she has to repeat and received grade “W” before, which are not included in the grade average, during the first two semesters of his/ her associate/undergraduate degree program.
+Grade of W (Withdrawal) Student can withdraw on the dates specified in the academic calendar, Grade of ''W'' is used for courses the student withdraws from upon the recommendation of the advisor and the permission of the instructor that teaches the course.
+A student is not allowed to withdraw from compulsory courses, courses taken to increase the grades, courses he/she has to repeat, and received grade “W” before, which are not included in the grade average, during the first two semesters of his/ her associate/undergraduate degree program.
 Freshmen of undergraduate programs can only withdraw from general education courses that may be considered as elective courses in their instruction plans.
 A student is allowed to withdraw from one course, including double major, minor, or certificate program courses, at the most in one semester, and two courses at the most during his/ her associate degree study, and six courses during his/her undergraduate study upon the recommendation of the advisor and the permission of the instructor that teaches the course.
-A student has to take the course that he/she withdrew from, the first semester in which it is offered.
-In accordance with the protocols made between Izmir University of Economics and educational institutions or official authorities abroad, the exchange program students being educated at Izmir University of Economics may withdraw from courses upon the recommendation of International Relations Office Directorate and the permission of the instructor.
-In this case, the rules concerning the grade of “W” will not be applied.
+In accordance with the protocols made between Izmir University of Economics and educational institutions or official authorities abroad, the exchange program students studying at Izmir University of Economics may withdraw from courses upon the recommendation of Office of International Relations Directorate and the permission of the instructor.
+In this case, the rules concerning the grade of “W” will not be applied to these students.

 Explanations for Withdrawal